d2l-ai/d2l-en/chapter_linear-networks/softmax-regression.md

-at which a house will be sold, or the number of wins a baseball team might have, or the number of days that a patient will remain hospitalized before being discharged, then you're probably looking for a regression model.
+at which a house will be sold, or the number of wins a baseball team might have, or the number of days that a patient will remain hospitalized before being discharged, then you are probably looking for a regression model.

-In practice, we're more often interested in classification: asking not *how much?* but *which one?*
+In practice, we are more often interested in classification: asking not *how much?* but *which one?*

 * Does this email belong in the spam folder or the inbox*?